Click on the colleges below to visit their pages and discover why so many people attend!

 The top ranked school in the U.S. for Culinary Arts is New England Culinary Institute.
 This is quite a common majors at New England Culinary Institute, with 77.7% of undergrads enrolled in it.
 Montpelier, Vermont delivers a whimsical small-town atmosphere for young people to learn in.

+Considering that 60.0% of students at this school obtain educational funding, don't forget to complete the FAFSA.
 With the diverse student body at New England Culinary Institute, you will have lots of opportunities to meet students from all walks of life.
-86.0% of first years return for their 2nd year.
-Get a better idea of what student life at New England Culinary Institute is really like by seeing a few campus videos.
+The scorecard offers a good review of New England Culinary Institute.

 Any student pursuing a degree in Culinary Arts needs to take a look at The Art Institute of Pittsburgh - Online Division.
 Located in Pittsburgh, Pennsylvania, this school is a logical choice for students who enjoy the thrill of a popular city.